hildjj/hostlocal/README.md

   --notAfterDays <number>     How many days is the certificate valid? (default:
                               7)
   -o, --open <path>           Open this path in the default browser.
 Relative
-                              to server root.
-If empty, do not open anything.
+                              to server root and prefix, if specified.
+If empty (""), do not open anything. (default: ".")
-                              (default: "/")
   -p, --port <number>         Port to serve content from.
 Use 0 to get an
                               unused port. (default: 8111) -P, --prefix <string>       Make all of the URLs served have paths that start